jnutterdev/django-jndev/README.md

 # Starter Django project 3.2.3

 Starting redesign of jnuttedev.com website.
 Project is built with Django, Sass, and some Bulma.
+Blog posts now converts markdown to HTML, saves timestamp for added/updated posts.

 ### To generate sass files